-The Executive has a procurement management arrangement in place which adheres to relevant legislation and guidelines to ensures there is a transparent and accountable procurement of services.
+The Authority has a an appropriate procurement management arrangement in place which adheres to relevant legislation and guidelines to ensures there is a transparent and accountable procurement of services.
 There is regular monitoring of procurement outcomes by the Board to assess the achievement of financial efficiency and effectiveness.

-Conclusion: Based on the work performed, the Executive had proper arrangements in place in 2021/22 to enable it to use information about its costs and performance to improve the way it manages and delivers services.
+Conclusion: Based on the work performed, the Authority had proper arrangements in place in 2021/22 to enable it to use information about its costs and performance to improve the way it manages and delivers services.